VEZY/PlantBiophysics.jl/docs/src/getting_started/get_started.md

 using Dates
 ```

-Mare your first simulation for a leaf energy balance, photosynthesis and stomatal conductance altogether with few lines of codes:
+Make your first simulation for a leaf energy balance, photosynthesis and stomatal conductance altogether with few lines of codes:

 ```@example usepkg
 using PlantBiophysics, Dates